TLC's Duggars defends son after he molested his sisters

 Jessa Duggar, 22, called herself "one of the victims" of her brother's actions and said that what he did in the past was "very wrong," but defended him, in an excerpt released by Fox News on Wednesday.

-"I do want to speak up in his defence against people who are calling him a child molester or a paedophile or a rapist, some people are saying.
+"I do want to speak up in his defense against people who are calling him a child molester or a pedophile or a rapist, some people are saying.
 I’m like that is so overboard and a lie," Jessa Duggar told Kelly.

 The full interview will air on Friday, and also include Jill Duggar, 24, another sister and victim.

-Josh Duggar released a statement last month apologising for acting "inexcusably" 12 years ago.
+Josh Duggar released a statement last month apologizing for acting "inexcusably" 12 years ago.
 He also resigned from his job at the Christian lobbying group Family Research Council.

 (Editing by Patricia Reaney, Steve Orlofsky and Alan Crosby)